IWAINS23/Professional-README-Generator/README.md

 ### questions

-If you have any questions about teh repor, open an issue or contact me via email at ishmam.a.wains@gmail.com
+If you have any questions about the repor, open an issue or contact me via email at ishmam.a.wains@gmail.com

-You can findmore of my work at [IWAINS23](https://github.com/IWAINS23).
+You can find more of my work at [IWAINS23](https://github.com/IWAINS23).